 Some homeowners try to wow home buyers by adding fun, techie features to a house.
 But when it comes down to it, do you really need remote-controlled shades?
 Haven’t you always survived without a digital shower control?

 Instead of being attracted to a home because the toilet flushers are touchless, ask the real estate agent about the roof’s age and condition.
+Also determine all costs associated with purchase.
+I found out you need earnest money to make an offer… that was a big shocker.
 Find out the age of the heating and cooling system.
 Look at the quality of the appliances, and make sure the soil around the home is at a gradient that forces water away from the foundation.
 These are the things that matter in buying a home.

 Think about living in the house with kids.